karl-zylinski/jzon-c/README.md

 }
 ```

-Is equivalent to this Jzon:
+Is equivalent to this jzon:

 ```
 "rate": 1000